WE ARE CLOSED FOR SUBMISSIONS

 please address submissions to: trini decombe and nikki dudley

-send between 2-5 poems, visual poems or fiction (approx 2500 words or less) to:
+send between 2-5 poems, visual poems or 1-2 pieces of fiction (of approx 2500 words or less) to:

-please submit with subject "submissions", with a short biography about yourself (4-5 lines) and supply your writing as a word document if possible but if formatting is an issue, a PDF is fine.
+please submit with subject "submissions", with a short biography about yourself (4-5 lines) within the body of the email and supply your writing as a word document if possible but if formatting is an issue, please send a PDF. you can convert word docs for free using some online programs.

-the majority of your work should be in 12 point font, which is readable. however, some of your work can be smaller and unreadable for visual effect.
+the majority of your work should be at least 12 point (or bigger) and a readable font. however, some of your work can be smaller and unreadable for visual effect.

 please try to send FINAL versions of your work as it is very time consuming